-Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, is a tax form used to compute the federal estate tax and generation-skipping transfer (GST) tax owed by the estate of a decedent.
+Form 706 is the United States Estate and Generation-Skipping Transfer Tax Return.
+It's a tax form used to compute the federal estate tax and generation-skipping transfer (GST) tax owed by the estate of a decedent.

 The executor of a decedent's estate uses IRS Form 706 to calculate two types of federal tax: the estate tax and the generation-skipping transfer (GST) tax that's imposed on "direct skips."
 Direct skips are transfers that skip over persons of interest in a property that's part of the decedent's gross estate, which includes any property in which the decedent had an interest.

 Who Uses Form 706?

-This tax form should be used by the executor of the estate of any U.S. citizen or resident when either of the following scenarios applies:
+This tax form should be used by the executor of the estate of any U.S. citizen or resident in either of the following circumstances:

-- The executor chooses to transfer the Deceased Spousal Unused Exclusion (DSUE) amount to the surviving spouse, regardless of the size of the gross estate.
+- The executor chooses to transfer the Deceased Spousal Unused Exclusion (DSUE) to the surviving spouse, regardless of the size of the gross estate.

-To determine whether you meet the first criterion, add:
+Add up the following to determine whether you meet the first criterion:

-- The total specific exemption allowed (before its repeal by the Tax Reform Act of 1976) for gifts made by the decedent after September 8, 1976; and
+- The total specific exemption allowed by the Tax Reform Act of 1976 before its repeal for gifts made by the decedent after September 8, 1976, and

 - The decedent’s gross estate valued at the date of death of the decedent or an alternate valuation date elected by the executor.

-The first criterion, in effect, means that any gross estate valued at more than the basic exclusion amount must file Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.
+The first criterion means that any gross estate valued at more than the exemption amount must file Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.